NVIDIA/k8s-device-plugin/README.md

 have a version of Kubernetes >= 1.10 you can deploy any device plugin version > `v0.0.0`.

-## Upgrading Kubernetes with the device plugin
+## Upgrading Kubernetes with the Device Plugin

 Upgrading Kubernetes when you have a device plugin deployed doesn't require you to do any, particular changes to your workflow.
 The API is versioned and is